fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => [#<Kite:0x00007f9f2f8e0578>, #<Bird:0x00007f9f2f8e0500>, #<Plane:0x00007f9f2f8e04d8>]
 ```
 #### What is the super method? *
-The `super` method is a way we can call methods of the same name defined in a superclass or a mixed-in module - it is a way we can implement method overriding and polymorphism into our code.
+The `super` method is a way we can call methods of the same name defined higher in the class hierarchy chain (whether in a superclass or a mixed-in module) - it is a way we can implement method overriding and polymorphism into our code.
 The functionality of the `super` method can differ, depending on whether arguments are provided to it:
 - Calling `super` without any parentheses or arguments will forward all arguments provided to the subclass method to the superclass/module method, and call that method.
 - Calling `super()` with parentheses but without arguments will call the superclass/module method without any arguments.
 This is often the safest way to avoid `ArgumentErrors` when the superclass/module method does not take any arguments.
 - Calling `super(arg1, arg2)` will forward `arg1` and `arg2` to the superclass/module method, and then call that method.